Mihrimah Sultan (daughter of Suleiman I): Political affairs

 Temporary closures of the western and/or eastern grain markets, food shortages and poor harvests led to several crises in the sixteenth century.
 The citizens of the Dalmatian Republic of Ragusa managed to survive thanks to supplies of Ottoman grain which Mihrimah helped to facilitate.
 The Ragusans' decision to approach Mihrimah for help may have been the result of tensions between the Republic and the kapudan pasha, Piyale Pasha.
 During the Great Siege of Malta in 1565, several Ragusan ships sailed in the Christian fleet, as Piyale Pasha reported to the Porte.
 To Ragusan horror, his ships sailed into their waters and raided the island of Mljet.
 However, true problems emerged in 1566, leading Ragusan ambassadors to petition Mihrimah to act as their protector.

-In later years Mihrimah retired to the Eski Saray.
+In later years Mihrimah retired to the Old Palace (Eski Saray).
 As soon as he came to power, Selim turned to her for help as he needed money, after which she lent him fifty thousand gold coins.
 She then continued to act as his advisor.
 In 1571, the Ragusans asked her to speak to the sultan on their behalf, and to "spare a couple of kind words for their love's sake".

 In 1575, during the reign of her nephew Sultan Murad III, her daily stipend consisted of 600 aspers.
 When the French refused to return two Turkish women who had been captured at sea by Henry III's brother-in-law and made members of Catherine de' Medici's court, Mihrimah and her niece, Ismihan Sultan intervened on their behalf.
 When Cığalazade Yusuf Sinan Pasha married her granddaughter Saliha Hanimsultan in October 1576, Mihrimah provided him with a huge dowry including gold and valuable clothes.
 She also supported him against his rivals inside the court such as Safiye Sultan, Ferhad Pasha, Damat Ibrahim and Halil Pashas.